spearmin10/iptgen/README.md

 Usage
 ----------

-For playing packets into your network.
+For playing packets onto your network.

 ```
 iptgen.bin --in.file <script-file> --out.eth <ifname>